Marginalised Gaussian Processes with Nested Sampling: Background

-For non-Gaussian likelihoods, one would have to approximate the joint posterior over $\bm{f}$ and $\bm{\theta}$.
+For non-Gaussian likelihoods, one would have to approximate the joint posterior over $\mathbf{f}$ and $\mathbf{\theta}$.

-In related work, \citet{filippone2014pseudo} compared a range of MCMC algorithms for marginalised Gaussian processes. \citet{murray2010slice} used a slice sampling scheme for general likelihoods specifically addressing the coupling between $\bm{f}$ and $\bm{\theta}$. \cite{titsias2014doubly} presented an approximation scheme using variational inference.
-More recently, \citet{pmlr-v118-lalchand20a} demonstrate marginalisation with HMC and variational inference.
+In related work, \citet{filippone2014pseudo} compared a range of MCMC algorithms for marginalised Gaussian processes. \citet{murray2010slice} used a slice sampling scheme for general likelihoods specifically addressing the coupling between $\mathbf{f}$ and $\mathbf{\theta}$. \cite{titsias2014doubly} presented an approximation scheme using variational inference. \citet{jang2018scalable} considered a L\'evy process over the spectral density.
+Most recently, \citet{pmlr-v118-lalchand20a} demonstrated marginalisation with HMC and variational inference.

-\subsection{Spectral Mixture Kernels}
+\paragraph{Spectral Mixture Kernels.}

-The spectral mixture kernel is characterised by a spectral density $\power(\f)$, defined as a mixture of $Q$ Gaussian pairs \citep{wilson2013gaussian}:
+The spectral mixture kernel is of particular interest in this work, due to its complex likelihood surface, thereby offering a difficult challenge for sampling methods and optimisation methods alike.
+The kernel is characterised by a spectral density $\power(\f)$, defined as a mixture of $Q$ Gaussian pairs \citep{wilson2013gaussian}:

-Here the weight $w_i$ specifies the variance contributed by the $i$th component while $G(\f, \mu, \sigma)$ denotes a Gaussian function with mean $\mu_i$ and standard deviation $\sigma_i$.
+Here the weight $w_i$ specifies the variance contributed by the $i$th component while $G(\f, \mu_i, \sigma_i)$ denotes a Gaussian function with mean $\mu_i$ and standard deviation $\sigma_i$.
 To avoid confusion with other standard deviations, and convey its physical significance, we shall refer to $\sigma_i$ as the \emph{bandwidth}.

 The formalism of \eqref{eq:component} is readily expanded to higher dimensions.
-If the power spectrum is represented by a sum of multivariate Gaussians, each with a diagonal covariance, with entries collected in the $D$ dimensional vector $\bm{\sigma}_{i}$, the corresponding kernel $k(\bm{\tau} = \bm{x} - \bm{x'})$ takes the form,
+If the power spectrum is represented by a sum of multivariate Gaussians, each with a diagonal covariance, with entries collected in the $D$ dimensional vector $\mathbf{\sigma}_{i}$, the corresponding kernel $k(\mathbf{\tau} = \mathbf{x} - \mathbf{x'})$ takes the form,

-where $\tau_{d}, \mu_{i}^{(d)}, \sigma_{i}^{(d)}$ are the $d^{th}$ elements of the $D$ dimensional vectors $\bm{\tau},\bm{\mu}_i$ and $\bm{\sigma}_i$ respectively.
-The vector of kernel hyperparameters $\bm{\theta} =\{ w_i, \bm{\mu}_i, \bm{\sigma}_i\}_{i=1}^Q$ is typically unknown, we account for this uncertainty by treating them as random variables.
+where $\tau_{d}, \mu_{i}^{(d)}, \sigma_{i}^{(d)}$ are the $d^{th}$ elements of the $D$ dimensional vectors $\mathbf{\tau},\mathbf{\mu}_i$ and $\mathbf{\sigma}_i$ respectively.
+The vector of kernel hyperparameters $\mathbf{\theta} =\{ w_i, \mathbf{\mu}_i, \mathbf{\sigma}_i\}_{i=1}^Q$ is typically unknown, we account for this uncertainty by treating them as random variables.